Safeguarding legislation and government advice says that safeguarding means:

 Mr Kevin Day is our Designated Safeguarding Lead and is supported by the Deputy Designated Safeguarding Lead, Ms Rachel Carroll.
-Mr Richard Purdon and Mrs Julie Godwin are our governors for Safeguarding and Looked After Children.
+Mr Richard Lyons and Mrs Julie Godwin are our governors for Safeguarding and Mrs Lynda Remmer is the lead governor for Looked After Children.

 All staff receive regular Child Protection mandatory training and are kept up to date with child protection procedures.

 At Belmont we have a responsibility to identify where there are child welfare concerns and take action to address them in partnership with other organisations.
 Early Help is a key part of our safeguarding strategy.
-Students are given numerous opportunities to consider risk situations and explore strategies for keeping safe and staff are asked to remain vigilant and report any concerns to the Child Protection Officer.
+Students are given numerous opportunities to consider risk situations and explore strategies for keeping safe and staff are asked to remain vigilant and report any concerns to the designated teacher or any adult.

-If family and friends have any concerns they are advised to contact Kevin, Rachel, Richard or Julie via the school office on 01242 216180.
+If family, friends or other professionals have any concerns they are advised to contact Kevin, Rachel, Richard or Julie via the school office on 01242 216180.

 Early Help at Belmont

-Often the best support for family and young people is that which is most timely.
-Belmont school staff work with numerous agencies to offer help if needed at the earliest opportunity.
-Common areas where we can help are links to our School Nurse and wider health professionals, links and information to support social inclusion and safeguarding and on occasions we also work with charities and trusts to help families going through difficult times whether financial or emotional.
-If you would like more information on any of our wider services please contact Rachel Carroll at the school or use the Gloucestershire Family Information Services website.
+Often the best support for family and young people is at the earliest or most opportune time to be the most effective.
+Belmont school staff work with numerous agencies to offer help at the earliest opportunity.
+Common areas where we can help are links to the School Nursing Service and wider health professionals, links and information to support social inclusion and safeguarding and, on occasions, we also work with charities and trusts to help families going through difficult times whether financial or emotional.
+If you would like more information of any of our wider services please contact Rachel Carroll at the school or use the Gloucestershire Family Information Services website.